saikat-rog/Hack-WiFi/README.md

 ## DISCLAIMER
 _Using tools like Aircrack-ng for unauthorized access to Wi-Fi networks is illegal and unethical.
 Engaging in such activities can lead to severe legal consequences.
-Instead, I encourage you to focus on legitimate and ethical uses of your programming skills, such as network security or ethical hacking, to help protect digital systems and data._
+This is for educational purposes only_